 The good news is that you can quickly work out how much power you will get in the real world, if you are brave enough to look at the solar panel’s specification sheet (also known as its data sheet).
 All reputable solar vendors will provide this as part of the quote.

-Cowboy Salesman Trap #2: Kick him out if he can’t or won’t provide a spec sheet for your solar panel that looks something like this:
+Cowboy Salesman Trap #2: Kick him out if he can’t or won’t provide a solar panel specification sheet for your solar panel that looks something like this:

 Here’s how to work out the real max power output of your solar panels from the solar panel specification sheet:

-First look for the part of the spec sheet that contains the “Temperature Characteristics”.
+First look for the part of the solar panel specification sheet that contains the “Temperature Characteristics”.
 And look for the both the “Nominal Operating Cell Temperature”(NOCT) and the “Temperature Coefficient of Pmax“.
-I’ve highlighted them on this spec for a Suntech panel (STP190S-24/Ad+):
+I’ve highlighted them on this specification for a Suntech panel (STP190S-24/Ad+):

 The NOCT is the temperature that the panel reached in the lab when subjected to 800W/m² of irradiance (moderate sun) at an ambient temperature of 20°C. So it’s a much more realistic measure of the temperature that your panels are actually likely to operate at.
 Here you can see that our panel will get to 45°C.